Download a PDF copy of this Fact sheet: Registered nurse standards for practice (199 KB,PDF)

 Registration as a registered nurse (RN) requires you to meet the NMBA’s mandatory registration standards.
 RNs are required to practise within the relevant NMBA approved standards, codes, guidelines and frameworks.

-The following questions answer common queries about the Registered nurse standards for practice (2016) (the standards), which will replace the National competency standards for the registered nurse (2010) and are available on the Professional standards page.
+The following questions answer common queries about the Registered nurse standards for practice (2016) (the standards), which is available on the Professional standards page.

 The Registered nurse standards for practice are the core practice standards that provide the framework for assessing RN practice.
 The standards: